Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \subsubsection{MaxSAT Approaches}

-In the previous section, we examined the impact of different search strategies used in some SAT approaches on the overall runtime.
 Another aspect we aim to investigate regarding SAT is the use of a \textit{MaxSAT} solver.
-The \textit{maximum satisfiability problem} (MaxSAT) is the problem of finding an assignment of truth values that satisfies a maximum number of clauses (or an overview on this topic, see, e.\,g., \citep{bacchus2021maximum,li2021maxsat}).
+The \textit{maximum satisfiability problem} (MaxSAT) is the problem of finding an assignment of truth values that satisfies a maximum number of clauses (for an overview on this topic, see, e.\,g., \cite{bacchus2021maximum,li2021maxsat}).
 Hence, our proposed technique of using iterative SAT checks is essentially a naive method of solving a MaxSAT problem.
 In the following, we use the contension measure as an example to show how our SAT encodings can be modified to become MaxSAT encodings.

-A MaxSAT encoding consists of \textit{hard clauses} and \textit{soft clauses}.
+A (partial) MaxSAT encoding consists of \textit{hard clauses} and \textit{soft clauses}.
 While the hard clauses must be satisfied, the soft clauses do not.
 Nevertheless, the goal is to satisfy as many soft clauses as possible.
-Recall that the SAT encoding for $\icont$ is determined by (SC1)--(SC17) in Section \ref{sec:sat-encoding-ic}.
-The signature, defined by (SC1)--(SC2) remains the same for the MaxSAT case.
-Moreover, we use the constraints defined via (SC3)--(SC16) as hard clauses in the MaxSAT encoding.
-Thus, only (SC17), the at-most-$u$ constraint ($\text{at\_most}(u, \{\varAt_b \mid \varAt \in \atoms(\kb)\}$), is not required anymore.
+Recall the SAT encoding for $\icont$ being determined by (SC1)--(SC17) in Section \ref{sec:sat-encoding-ic}.
+The signature, defined by (SC1)--(SC2), remains the same in the MaxSAT case, and we use the constraints defined via (SC3)--(SC16) as hard clauses.
+Only (SC17), the at-most-$u$ constraint, is not required anymore.
 Instead, we define a soft clause $\lnot \varAt_b$ for each $\varAt \in \atoms(\kb)$.
 The intuition behind this is that as many atoms as possible are supposed to be \textit{not} set to $b$.
 Note that the SAT-based approaches for the other inconsistency measures can be adapted to MaxSAT in a similar fashion.